 'Basel 3' or 'Basel III' The third of the Basel Accords, setting minimum requirements and standards that apply to internationally active banks.
-Basel 3 is a set of measures developed by the Basel Committee on Banking Supervision aiming to strengthen the regulation, supervision and risk management of banks.
+Basel 3 is a set of measures developed by BCBS aiming to strengthen the regulation, supervision and risk management of banks.